tjluoma/restartpowerfailure/README.md

 	Restart After Power Failure: Not supported on this machine.

-then you should not use this script (no harm will be done, it’s just not useful.
+then you should not use this script (no harm will be done, it’s just not useful).

 ## Requires Administrator Permissions